Aakash-sivakumar/SAP_CAP_Bookshop/README.md

 # SAP_Sample
-SAP Sample CAP application for risk mitigation using the BAS
+SAP Sample CAP application for book shop using the BAS where the CAP Application is secured with Cloud Identity Services.